val-alaval-TOUT/sniper/README.md

  * Supports phishing 2FA tokens
  * API for integrating credentials into other applications
  * Easy to personalize using a templating framework
+ * Webhooks to alert you when a new credential is captured

 ## Basic Usage ##
 usage: **credsniper.py** [-h] --module MODULE [--twofactor] [--port PORT] [--ssl]